KalinYonts/CS396/ReadMe.txt

 2. Registration and Login function for users.
 This is stored in the database used by Django.
 3. Post features which allows registered users to write new posts, update/delete older posts and view posts written by others.
 4. File upload/storage.
 Users can upload a profile picture to their user profile which is displayed on user posts.
 5. The number of posts and users is stored in the database and can be viewed by administrators.
-6. Link to Google Calendar in the sidebar.
-The website is dynamic and the sidebar moves if the user is on mobile or changes the size of the view window.
+Regular users can click usernames of themselves or other users to see all post history by that user.
+Users can filter to find information from their preferred poster.
+6. Calendar application that is built into the website so users can add and edit calendaring events.
+The calendar application is pre-filled with participant information for logged in, registered users and allows them to see other user's appointments.
 7. Warning messages appear when a user inputs incorrect information or attempts to click something they do not have access to.
+Success messages are displayed for users who input information to the database via the user forms.
 8. The following applications stored in the database and displayed for the user:
-	Activités (Type, Time, Location, Description)
+	Activites (Type, Time, Location, Description)
 	Shopping (Item, Quantity, Price, Store, Related Activity) Meeting (Meeting name, ID, # of participants, participant name, meeting files) Health (Doctor name, email, phone number, medicine, dose, dosage time)
+9. E-mail functionality allows logged in users the ability to send e-mail messages through Gmail STMP and can be used to alert users for any upcoming appointments.
+10. Search - the search function allows the user to search the website for any query to find relevant information int the posts.

 Installation